iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

-# Moderan for Business Central User Guide
+# Cargoson Interface for Business Central User Guide

-Moderan Interface enables the following:
+Cargoson Interface enables the following:
 - Get Customers or Vendors from Moderan
 - Get Sales invoices from Moderan
 - Get Contacts from Moderan